steffano-da-cruz/steffano-da-cruz/README.md

 ## 🎯 What I have been doing
 - I'm an undergraduate in Gestão da Tecnologia da Informação at Estácio University
 - I'm studying JavaScript right now.
-My next steps are gonna be React, TypeScript and Node
+My next steps are gonna be React, TypeScript, SQL and Node
 - My main objective is to become full stack, for this reason, I'm studying tirelessly
 - I'm reaching fluency in English, it means I dominate the language pretty well
 - All my projects are in English because I feel really comfortable with the language